jimurick/hospitalstars/README.md

 In order to calculate star ratings, you need an input table with all hospitals’ data.
-The `star_rating_input()` function returns a data.frame made of Care Compare data from the `report_date`, the first day of the month the Care Compare report was released.
+The `star_rating_input()` function returns a data.frame made of Care Compare data.
+Its argument `report_date` specifies the first day of the month the Care Compare report was released.

 Then `compute_star_scores()` will calculate the star ratings (using the July 2022 version by default).
 The results are returned in a copy of the